 A loud knock comes at the front door.
 Sod off!
 She starts to carve.
 The door’s down a short corridor, beyond the propped-open bar door.
 Opposite stands the ancient church of St. Margaret’s.
-Richard, her husband, and Ben, her eldest have gone to the cash and carry.
-She hopes Richard will have time to oil the pub sign.
+Terry, her husband, and Riley, her eldest, have gone to the cash and carry.
+She hopes Terry will have time to oil the pub sign.
 It’s squeaking vociferously.

 She hears a man’s voice.
 Then Jamie appears.
 He flicks a mop of black hair out of his eyes.
 “He says he’s selling pumpkins.
 Do you want any more?”

 She laughs.
 “What do you think?” gesturing around the room.

 He turns and almost crashes into the man, now standing in the doorway.
 He is stocky, middle-aged, wearing a shabby black coat.
 Long hair falls in greasy, black strands over a gaunt face.